tsvbits/tsvbits.github.io/src/pages/resume/index.md

 ## About me

-A seasoned software engineer with 19 years of professional experience.
-Proficient in C#, TypeScript, and multiple programming languages, I excel in developing complex systems, optimizing workflows, and fostering productive relationships.
-Efficiency, simplicity, and collaboration are the cornerstones of my professional philosophy.
+I'm a father of two kids, explorer, simplifier and optimizer.
+I am software engineer with over 20 years delivering high-impact solutions across web, cloud, and AI.
+I've built many complex software projects using different programming languages and tools, optimizing workflows, and continuously improving user experience.
+My core values: relationships matter, solve for the customer and playful entusiasm.

 [More about me](/cover).